efeelize/eng/kaiyan/invest/bank_transfer.md

 > 5)And beneficiaries are also often used for things like insurance,or a will.

 > 6)"recipient" and "beneficiary" are the same, basically in this case.
 "Recipient" is a little less formal.And that just means receiver, right?Yeah, we will hear "receiver" and you won't see that at the bank.
 They won't let…Maybe the person might ask "Who is the receiver?"
 But you won't see it written down anywhere.

+> 7)we also use it for our paycheque, so it doesn't have to be a physical thing.Now one thing that a lot of people do as soon as they get their paycheques, or soon as they get any kind of cheques, is they use that money to pay off bills.

 # 5.currency /'kɝənsi/ [n.货币] & foreign currency [n.外汇] & exchange rate [n.汇率] & rate [利率] & transfer fee [n.转账费] & charged [v.收费] & cover the charge [v.承担]
 > 1）so they charged fees,just they make you pay,they are asking for money, like often lawyers, they charge so much money per hour.